 Are real estate taxes the same as property taxes?

 There is a tax on personal property called “personal property tax,” which isn’t the same.
 Personal property refers to items that are mobile, rather than real property that’s fixed.

-Learn more about the gambling winnings tax and form w-2g from the tax experts at H&R Block.
+Thinking about renting out a room in your home?
+Learn more about the potential tax implications with the experts at H&R Block.